Stackelberg Coupling of Online Representation Learning and Reinforcement Learning: Stackelberg Coupled Representation and Reinforcement Learning

-The overall approach, where the leader effectively optimizes based on the follower's recent state rather than its fully converged optimal response to the current $\phi$, is a common and practical technique in approximating bi-level optimization and has theoretical grounding under certain conditions related to timescale separation \cite{pmlr-v119-fiez20a, petrulionyte2024functional}.
+Our approach of having the leader optimize based on the follower's recent state, rather than its fully converged response, is a common and practical technique for approximating bi-level optimization~\citep{pmlr-v119-fiez20a, petrulionyte2024functional}.
+Under standard smoothness assumptions for two-timescale stochastic approximation, including Lipschitz continuous gradients and a weaker convexity condition known as the Restricted Secant Inequality (RSI)~\citep{karimi2016linear}, our method converges to a first-order stationary point of the game \cite{tao2024meta}.
+This convergence is general and holds for both the MSBE and Bellman Error Variance objectives, as both measure temporal difference consistency.

+We provide a detailed convergence analysis in Appendix~\ref{appendix:optimization}, which explicitly characterizes the convergence rates in terms of the size of neural networks, as well as the learning rates schedules.